 Heavy police presence as protesters trickle in for DC rally

-WASHINGTON (AP) — The fence around the Capitol is back up.
-The District of Columbia’s police department is at the ready.
-The U.S. Capitol Police have requested assistance from nearby law enforcement agencies including the National Guard.

-The Capitol Police have taken no chances for Saturday’s rally at the Capitol in support of rioters imprisoned after the violent Jan.
-6 insurrection.
-They’re working to avoid a repeat of the pre-inauguration attack.

-An hour before the event was to begin, as music started blaring from the speakers, the few demonstrators in place were vastly outnumbered by the media and a heavy police presence.
+WASHINGTON (AP) — In the shadow of a fortified Capitol, a few hundred demonstrators turned up Saturday for a rally to support those charged in January’s riot, but were vastly outnumbered by the media and a heavy police presence.

-A permit for the protest allows 700 people, but police were concerned about violent protesters and counterprotesters.
+U.S. Capitol Police were taking no chances, with hundreds of officers brought into Washington in an effort to avoid a repeat of the pre-inauguration attack.
+The fence around the Capitol was put back up, the city police force was fully activated and Capitol Police requested assistance from the National Guard.

+There were a few scuffles as the rally started and one person was arrested for carrying a knife, police said, but no major incidents were reported early on.
+Still, law enforcement officials remained on edge, concerned about the possibility of violent protesters and counterprotesters.
 Police were also preparing for the possibility that some demonstrators may arrive with weapons, though backpacks were allowed into the area and there were no checkpoints.

-Police warned demonstrators ahead of time no weapons were allowed, and they were not to swim in the reflecting pools.

-On Saturday morning, police were already working to separate the handful of Trump supporters and counterprotesters who had arrived hours before the rally was supposed to kick off.
-Law enforcement officers geared up at a staging area as large dump trucks and cement barricades lined the streets around the Capitol, outside of the fenced area.
+The rally was ringed by heavy dump trucks and took place in fields far from the Capitol building.
+Law enforcement officers geared up at a staging areas and metal barricades were placed around the streets.
+Inside the Capitol, police riot shields were placed near doors and windows, a stark difference from January, when officers inside were left without riot equipment and quickly overwhelmed as the crowd stormed inside.

 Persistent attempts to rewrite the narrative of the violence and panic of Jan.
 6, and the increasing volatility behind the lie that the 2020 election was stolen, have made it impossible to predict what may happen this weekend.
 After all, law enforcement was only expecting a free speech protest the day Trump supporters stormed the Capitol in an effort to disrupt the certification of Joe Biden’s victory.